cce-bigdataintro-1160/CEBD-1160-fall-2019-site/8-ml.md

   * sentiments analysis
   * computer vision

-* Another important aspect is the capability of models to be [persisted](https://scikit-learn.org/stable/modules/model_persistence.html) for later deployment/use
+* Another important aspect is the capability of models to be [persisted](https://scikit-learn.org/stable/modules/model_persistence.html)
+* This allows for later [serving](https://towardsdatascience.com/a-flask-api-for-serving-scikit-learn-models-c8bcdaa41daa) the model on a api!

 ### Recommended Readings
 * [What is machine learning](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting)